-who-because of your great name, your mighty hand, and your outstretched arm-comes ULT 32 And also to the foreigner who is not from your people Israel, and he comes from a distant land because of your great name, and your strong hand, and your outstretched arm, and they come and pray toward this house, It is implied that the foreigners come because they hear about God's greatness.
-Alternate translation: "who hears about your great name, your mighty hand, and your outstretched arm -if he comes" (See: Assumed Knowledge and Implicit Information) your great name Here God's name represents his reputation.
-Alternate translation: "your great reputation" or "your greatness" (See: Metonymy) your mighty hand, and your outstretched arm These two phrases mean basically the same thing and refer to God's power.
-(See: Doublet and Metonymy) prays toward this house Praying toward Yahweh's temple shows that one is praying to Yahweh.
-(See: Symbolic Action) may know your name Here God's name represents his reputation.
-Alternate translation: "may know your reputation" or "may know your greatness" (See: Metonymy) as do your own people Israel "as your own people Israel know your name and fear you" this house I have built is called by your name ULT 33 and you yourself hear from the heavens, from your dwelling place, and do according to all that the foreigner calls to you, so that all the peoples of the earth may know your name and fear you, like your people Israel, and to know that your name is called toward this house that I have built.
-The phrase "is called by your name" shows that God possesses and owns the house.
-This can be stated in active form.
-Alternate translation: "you own this house that I have built" (See: Active or Passive) this house I have built Solomon speaks of commanding the people to build the temple and telling them how to do it as if he himself had built it.
+who-because of your great name, your mighty hand, and your outstretched arm-comes It is implied that the foreigners come because they hear about God's greatness.
+Alternate translation: "who hears about your great name, your mighty hand, and your outstretched arm-if he comes" (See: Assumed Knowledge and Implicit Information (p.874)) (See: Assumed Knowledge and Implicit Information (p.874)) your great name Here God's name represents his reputation.
+Alternate translation: "your great reputation" or "your greatness" (See: Metonymy (p.950)) your mighty hand, and your outstretched arm These two phrases mean basically the same thing and refer to God's power.
+(See: [[rc:///ta/man/translate/figs-doublet]] and [[rc:///ta/man/translate/figs-metonymy]]) (See: Doublet (p.902)) prays toward this house Praying toward Yahweh's temple shows that one is praying to Yahweh.
+(See: Symbolic Action (p.979)) (See: Symbolic Action (p.979)) may know your name Here God's name represents his reputation.
+Alternate translation: "may know your reputation" or "may know your greatness" (See: Metonymy (p.950)) (See: Metonymy (p.950)) as do your own people Israel Alternate translation: "as your own people Israel know your name and fear you" this house I have built is called by your name The phrase "is called by your name" shows that God possesses and owns the house.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "you own this house that I have built" (See: Active or Passive (p.871)) (See: Active or Passive (p.871)) this house I have built Solomon speaks of commanding the people to build the temple and telling them how to do it as if he himself had built it.
 See how you translated a similar phrase in 2 Chronicles 6:18.
-Alternate translation: "this house that your people have built under my leadership" or "this house that I and your people have built" (See: Synecdoche) Connecting Statement:
+Alternate translation: "this house that your people have built under my leadership" or "this house that I and your people have built" (See: Synecdoche (p.981)) (See: Synecdoche (p.981)) Connecting Statement:

-Suppose that your people go out ... suppose that they pray When Solomon was speaking, these hypothetical situations had not happened, but Solomon knew that they might happen in the future.
+Suppose that your people go out & suppose that they pray When Solomon was speaking, these hypothetical situations had not happened, but Solomon knew that they might happen in the future.
 Use the form in your language for talking about events that have not happened but might happen in the future.
-(See: Hypothetical Situations) ULT 34 When your people go out to battle against their enemies in the way which you send them, and they pray to you toward the way of this city that you have chosen it and the house that I have built for your name, they pray to you toward this city ... and toward the house Praying toward Jerusalem and the temple shows that they are praying to Yahweh.
-(See: Symbolic Action) the house that I have built Solomon speaks of commanding the people to build the temple and telling them how to do it as if he himself had built it.
-Alternate translation: "this house that your people have built under my leadership" or "this house that I and your people have built" (See: Synecdoche) for your name This could mean: (1) Yahweh's name represents himself.
+(See: Hypothetical Situations (p.933)) (See: Hypothetical Situations (p.933)) they pray to you toward this city & and toward the house Praying toward Jerusalem and the temple shows that they are praying to Yahweh.
+(See: Symbolic Action (p.979)) (See: Symbolic Action (p.979)) the house that I have built Solomon speaks of commanding the people to build the temple and telling them how to do it as if he himself had built it.
+Alternate translation: "this house that your people have built under my leadership" or "this house that I and your people have built" (See: Synecdoche (p.981)) (See: Synecdoche (p.981)) for your name This could mean: (1) Yahweh's name represents himself.
 Alternate translation: "for you" or (2) Yahweh's name represents his reputation.
-Alternate translation: "for your reputation" (See: Metonymy) to their prayer, their request The abstract nouns "prayer" and "request" can be stated as verbs.
-Alternate translation: "to what they request when they pray to you" (See: Doublet) help their cause This refers to helping them fight against their enemies.
-ULT 35 then hear from the heavens their prayer, and their supplication, and do their judgment.
+Alternate translation: "for your reputation" (See: Metonymy (p.950)) (See: Metonymy (p.950)) to their prayer, their request The abstract nouns "prayer" and "request" can be stated as verbs.
+Alternate translation: "to what they request when they pray to you" (See: Doublet (p.902)) (See: Doublet (p.902)) help their cause This refers to helping them fight against their enemies.
 Connecting Statement: